Nigelmnz/CoderbyteSolutions/README.md

+#Coderbyte Solutions#
-Each problem is solved using the following languages:
+These are my solutions to problems at [Coderbyte](http://www.coderbyte.com/CodingArea/Challenges/) in the following languages:

 -Javascript

 -Haskell

 -(Planned: Python)